chquanquan/EmojiKeyboard/README.md

  request authorization before access album. (emojiKeyboard already do.)

- first use EmojiKeyboard it will take some time load image Resouces from bundle, so I think you should preload the default   emoji sources to  menory.
+ first use EmojiKeyboard it will take some time load image Resouces from bundle, so I think you should preload the default   emoji sources to  menory. just like demo do.

 # License